freealise/freealise/ar/README.md

 interface: keyboard for row of braille dots with absolute or relative value change, arrows for navigation

 //remove gizmo, kbrd from hf
-  zoom and cut on location change in pano viewer instead of transition, output to video
+  rotate, zoom and cut on location change in pano viewer instead of transition (load standard pano as custom), output to video
-  2.5 meters (height of camera) == half horizon (divided in half further for same distance)
+  (report link as fallback: https://developers.google.com/maps/documentation/tile/streetview)
 //stereo depth estimator for foreground (https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html)
   gr custom component ? instance/panoptic segmentation for inpainting ?
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows